Everest and Gokyo Lakes Circuit

 Journey to Manthali

-You'll have the morning free to explore a little more of Kathmandu before jumping on the bus and heading to Manthali.
+Head out of the city as you jump on the bus to Manthali.
 This remote region is where most Lukla flights now depart from (although occasionally they depart from Kathmandu if you're lucky) and you'll spend the night in safari tents near to the small airport so you're ready to jump on the first flight in the morning.

 Day 3